spryker/spryker-docs/docs/marketplace/dev/setup/installation.md

 ---
 title: Installation
-description: This article describes how to get started with the B2C Demo Marketplace.
+description: This document describes how to get started with the B2C Demo Marketplace.
 template: concept-topic-template
 ---

-This article describes how to get started with the B2C Demo Marketplace.
+This document describes how to get started with the B2C Demo Marketplace.

 {% info_block infoBox "Info" %}